pinskylab/genomics/README.md

   - Sequence processing through identity analysis (mark recapture) can be found here in the genomics repository.

-    1. [Receive and preapare sequences for SNP calling](Rmd/01_hiseq_workflow.md)
+    1. [Receive and prepare sequences for SNP calling](Rmd/01_hiseq_workflow.md)
     2. [Call SNPs](Rmd/01_hiseq_workflow.md)
     3. [Plot the raw SNPs to visualize the